Want to see the iBanFirst platform in action? Try the interactive demo

 1. Exchange rate risk

 Global transactions frequently involve currency conversion, leaving payers exposed to fluctuations in FX rates.
-The relative value of two currencies can change between the time the invoice is issued and the moment the payment is being settled.
+The relative value of two currencies can change between the time the invoice is issued and the moment the payment is settled.
 It’s this unpredictability that makes it difficult to effectively manage currency exposure.

 Risk of fraud